ConradIrwin/conradirwin.github.com/_posts/2012-06-01-explore-with-pry.md

 Using Pry as a REPL
 -------------------

 Pry is a REPL designed with these features in mind.
-Taking inspiration from SmallTalk and SLIME, it embraces the idea of exploratory programming and helps you to do it more effectively.
+Taking inspiration from Smalltalk and SLIME, it embraces the idea of exploratory programming and helps you to do it more effectively.
 While it'd take me too long to cover [all of its features](https://github.com/pry/pry/wiki), here are the two I consider most important: